ubirch/ubirch-protocol/README.md

 using the `ubirch_protocol_start()` function and signing it with `ubirch_protocol_finish()`.

-- **`ubirch_protocol_new(data, writer, sign, uuid)`** creates a new protocol context with the provided data and writer.
+- **`ubirch_protocol_new(variant, type, data, writer, sign, uuid)`** creates a new protocol context with the provided variant (plain, signed, chained), data type, data and writer.
 Additionally a sign function and a uuid are necessary.
 - **`ubirch_protocol_start(proto, packer)`**
     start a new message using the ubirch protocol context and the provided msgpack packer.
 - **`ubirch_protocol_finish(proto, packer)`**